Aortic Valve Disease

 Aortic Valve Stenosis

 Aortic valve stenosis occurs when the opening of the aortic valve becomes narrowed and the valve no longer opens fully with each heartbeat.
 The aortic valve is located between the left ventricle of the heart and the aorta, the largest artery in the body.
 Aortic stenosis becomes increasingly common with age, predominantly affecting those over the age of 65.
-When symptoms, such as shortness of breath or chest pain, develop from aortic stenosis, the average life expectancy is only 1-2 years, with a prognosis that is worse than most cancers if left untreated.
+When symptoms, such as shortness of breath or chest pain, develop from aortic stenosis, the average life expectancy is only 1-2 years, with a prognosis that is worse than most cancers, if left untreated.
 Unfortunately, at least 1/3 of patients with aortic valve stenosis today are not receiving valve replacement, which is the only treatment that is effective for this condition.
-This is because many patients who have severe aortic valve stenosis might be too frail or too ill for conventional open-heart surgery.
+This is because many patients who have severe aortic valve stenosis might be too frail or too ill for conventional open-heart surgery, or patients attribute their symptoms to the aging process.

 Transcatheter Aortic Valve Replacement (TAVR)